 What is Down’s Syndrome?

-In mosaic trisomy 21 only some of the cells in the body have the extra chromosome.
+Mosaic Down’s syndrome occurs when only some of the cells in the body have the extra chromosome and some cells don’t.
 About 2% of people with Down’s syndrome have this type.
 People with mosaic Down’s syndrome are likely to have milder learning disabilities.

 DS is a lifelong condition and there is no cure; however, there are many ways to ensure that each individual with Down’s syndrome is given the right type and amount of support that they need to develop to their full potential.
 Today the average life expectancy for a person with Ds is about 60 years old with a small number of people living into their 70s and beyond.